Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Just because you’re not in the love relationship you want yet doesn’t mean you can’t get there.

-And so in this post, I want to share with you a tool I use in my therapy practice that can help you lay the groundwork for a healthy romantic partnership even if you believe you’ve never been in one before and don’t have a clue as to how to get started.
+And so in this post, I want to share with you a tool I use in my therapy practice.
+It can help you lay the groundwork for a healthy romantic partnership.
+Even if you believe you’ve never been in one before.
+Or if you don’t have a clue as to how to get started.

 So keep reading to learn more about this tool and how it can help you create the healthy relationship you’re longing for.